-- The selected selected will be saved at non-volatile Flash memory and thus retained after Power Down. - The vill be reset by AT&F and ATZ and afterwards saved at non-volatile memory too. - The <view> will be reset after Power Down as well as by ATZ or AT&F. - If a non ALS SIM is inserted, the > will be reset to line 1 as well.
+- The selected e> will be saved at non-volatile Flash memory and thus retained after Power Down. - The vill be reset by AT&F and ATZ and afterwards saved at non-volatile memory too. - The <view> will be reset after Power Down as well as by ATZ or AT&F. - If a non ALS SIM is inserted, the vill be reset to line 1 as well.

-AT^SALS=1,1

-RING

-^SALS: 2

-Line 1 has been selected for outgoing calls. "^SALS" URC is enabled.
+AT^SALS=1,1 RING ^SALS: 2 Line 1 has been selected for outgoing calls. "^SALS" URC is enabled.
 You receive a notification that you have an incoming call on line 2.

-8.10 AT^SHOM Display Homezone
+8.12 AT^SHOM Display Homezone

-TA returns homezone state.
-Result is valid only, if network registration state <stat> is 1 (registered) (see AT+CREG).
+The AT^SHOM returns the homezone state.
+The result is valid only, if network registration state <stat> is 1 (registered) (see AT+CREG).

-Feature is available only for supported network operators (Viag, One2One, Orange and LCI) and requires a suitable SIM card.
+The feature is available only for supported network operators (Viag, One2One, Orange and LCI) and requires a suitable SIM card.
 If the homezone feature is not supported by the network operator or SIM card, result is always 0.